 John notes that human interactions, tasks, and activities are often conducted in three dimensional, and relational spaces.
 He goes further to say that while some software do use real world objects i.e. information, surroundings, location, and relationships to intuitively suggest to users what can be done in the software interface or by a U.I. element, it seems that a good number do not take in cognizance the spatial relationships that often exist between an object and its surroundings.

 He attributes this slowness in adoption to the difficulty in effectively representing 3d environments in a 2d space saying that this may change as 3d game design elements gain traction in mainsteam 2d applications.
-At this point, I think it is important to note that human computer interfaces are not made to be replica’s of the real world, but as means through which we effectively interact with an operating sytem and collections of computer code, called applications 2.
+At this point, I think it is important to note that human computer interfaces are not made to be replica’s of the real world, but as means through which we effectively interact with an operating sytem and its applications 3.
 I think John is aware that large amounts of monies and innumerable amounts of man-power has been spent, and is been spent to achieve the current versions of human-computer interfaces in use today.
-While I believe that there is a place for designing with a spatial-aware mind, I do not think, it will simply solve all challenges faced in the design of user experiences 3.
+While I believe that there is a place for designing with a spatial-aware mind, I do not think, it will simply solve all challenges faced in the design of user experiences 4.

 As he said earlier, some applications already use real world elements, spatial information, and relationships in navigation, office meetings, app home screens, 2d games, copy and paste function, going back and forth between pages, etc.